-Currently, I am working on a series of essays for which I will soon be seeking representation, and my novel, Outta Here!, is now out on another round of queries.
+She is currently working on a series of body and geology-centered essays on aging, beauty, and play.
+Her novel Outta Here! will soon be out on another round of queries.

 Member, Northwest Independent Editors Guild and

-I work with people who are intent on making a positive impact by sharing their life stories and/or their professional expertise.
-The work I collaborate on educates, shines a light, bridges gaps, humors, imagines, and explores.
+I collaborate with people who are intent on making a positive impact by sharing their life stories and/or their professional expertise.
+The projects I take on educate, shine a light, bridge gaps, humor, imagine, and explore.

 I work with people who are curious, creative, committed, smart, and fun!
 People work with me because I am all of the above, and a great listener.

 My clients come from a variety of backgrounds and professions, and I learn something new from everyone I work with.
 In the process of planning, interviewing or meeting, writing, and revising, my clients often experience major Aha! moments, and grow and transform as well.
-Over the past eight years as a full-time professional writer and editor, the inspiration-factor in every collaboration has been high and mutual, and the working relationship, mutually beneficial.
+Over the past ten years as a full-time professional writer and editor, the inspiration-level in every collaboration has been high and mutually beneficial.